A Combinatorial Description of the Knot Concordance Invariant Epsilon: Introduction

 \section{Introduction}

 While a significant progress has been made in recent years, it still remains largely open in low-dimensional topology and knot theory to understand the structure of the knot concordance group.
 Concordance invariants obtained from various versions of knot Floer homology have proved to be very efficient in further analyzing and understanding the structure of the concordance group.
 Ozsv\' ath and Szab\'o defined the concordance invariant $\tau$ in \cite{ozsvath4ballgenus} and prove that $\tau$ gives a lower bound for the 4-ball genus of a knot $K$.
 In the same paper, they prove several useful properties of $\tau$ and compute $\tau$ for certain family of knots.
 Another important concordance invariant $\Upsilon$ was defined in \cite{upsilondefn} by Stipsicz, Ozsv\' ath and Szab\'o.
 Using $\Upsilon$, they prove that $\mathcal{C}_{TS}$, which is the subgroup of the smooth concordance group generated by topologically slice knots, contains a $\mathbb{Z}^{\infty}$ summand.
 Finally, we turn our focus to another concordance invariant $\varepsilon$ that is defined using $CFK^{\infty}(K)$ by Hom in \cite{hom2011knot}.
 In \cite{hom2014bordered}, Hom uses $\varepsilon$ to calculate the $\tau$ invariant of $(p,q)$ torus knots and $(p,q)$ cables of a knot $K$.
-Our main goal in this paper is to provide a combinatorial description for $\varepsilon$ using grid homology, compute its value for $(p,q)$ torus knots and positive braids, and finally examine its behavior under $(p,q)$ cabling on torus knots.\footnote{It is important to note here that these results, except for the positive braids, were proved by Hom in \cite{hom2014bordered}.
+Our main goal in this paper is to provide a combinatorial description for $\varepsilon$ using grid homology, compute its value for $(p,q)$ torus knots and positive braids, and finally examine its behavior under $(p,q)$ cabling on torus knots.\footnote{Even though it was not written explicitly anywhere, the result about positive braids also follows from \cite{positivebraid} and \cite{surveyhomconcordance}.
 We reprove these results only using grid homology.}

 In an upcoming work, we generalize $\varepsilon$ for knots in lens spaces using the grid description defined by Baker-Grigsby-Hedden in \cite{lensspace}.
 We will also examine the effect of $(p,q)$-cabling on $\varepsilon$ for any non-trivial knot $K \subset S^3$ and prove similar results for $K \subset L(p,q)$.